 5. Thrissur Vadakkunnathan Temple: Kailasa of the South

 Vadakkunnathan temple, also known as “Then Kailasam” (Kailasa of the South), is located in the heart of Thrissur district of Kerala.
 It is one of the largest and oldest Shiva temples in the country.
 It is famous for its remarkable craftsmanship and Kerala style architecture on the Gopurams constructed on all four sides.
 Numerous mural paintings portray episodes of Mahabharata.
-The Koothambalam has very complicated carvings displaying perfect example of craftsmanship on wood.
+The Koothambalam has very complicated carvings displaying a perfect example of craftsmanship on wood.
 “Koothambalam” is a sacred temple theatre, usually a closed hall within the temple complex, where “Koothu’ an ancient art form of Kerala is performed.

 Thrissur is the nearest railway station.
 Cochin International airport at 55 km away is the nearest airport.